Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

 Anthony Nolan does not conduct animal research in our laboratories.
-However occasionally, when pioneering research requires it and there is no alternative available, we collaborate with other organisations where animal research is used to develop and improve treatments.
+However occasionally, when pioneering medical research requires it and there is no alternative available, we work with other organisations where animal research is used to develop and improve treatments.

 Cancer survival rates have doubled over the past 40 years.
 This achievement would not have been possible without animal research, which has resulted in the discovery, development and testing of lifesaving treatments.
 As a member of the Association of Medical Research Charities (AMRC) we support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.